gvwilson/sdxpy/src/vm/index.md

     (This requirement is part of our VM's
     [%g abi "Application Binary Interface" %], or ABI.)

-1. Four [%g register "registers" %] named R0 to R3
+1. Four [%g register_hardware "registers" %] named R0 to R3
     that instructions can access directly.
     There are no memory-to-memory operations in our VM: everything happens in or through registers.